What is the church?

 Above all things, the church is God's family.
-God frees and forms people into his story, enlisting them in his common mission.
+We are designed to be a place of belonging, where you are known, heard, and valued.
+This is only possible through the freedom of the gospel.
+Jesus saves us from the power and condemnation of guilt, and the Holy Spirit is actively working in our hearts to save us from the power of sin.
+God frees and forms people into his story, ultimately enlisting them in his common mission.
 From the earliest pages of Scripture, we find God's family intended to be "a blessing to the whole world" (Gen. 12:1-3).
-God sent his son, Jesus, into the world because he loved the world.
+Jesus reiterates this when he sends us into the world in the same way that the Father sent the Son.
+"For God so loved the world God sent his son, Jesus, into the world because he loved the world.
 And Jesus sends his disciples - the church - into the world to love people, places, and things.
 All because he loves the world.

 The Church is God's family called to love people, places, and things.

-We do this through community groups, cross-generational gatherings that meet regularly for meals, study, and service (i.e. live life together).
-Community Groups are a place to share your story, build relationships, and seek ways of loving others -- being known and knowing others.
-This means that Community Groups are for everyone and anyone; we all need this.
+We life out everyday lives together through community groups.
+These cross-generational gatherings meet regularly for meals, prayer, discussion, and service.
+Community Groups are a place to share your story, build relationships, and seek ways of loving others.
+Community Groups are for everyone and anyone; we all need this.
 So we encourage anyone interested in learning about God and the Christian faith to join one.

 Contact: Nicole O’Leary